csc302-2021f-tbd/Accessibility-Checking-Tool/docs/progress/A3's Progress.md

 # Overview of Features Implemented

-- The core engine that parses a given HTML into a DOM tree, then loads the plugins, each plugin is a seperate JS file that exports a function that does one accessibilty check.
-There's a helper JS file that loads the JS functions from seperate file by fetching the names listed in a plugins.txt file inside /plugins.
+- The core engine that parses a given HTML into a DOM tree, then loads the plugins, each plugin is a separate JS file that exports a function that does one accessibility check.
+There's a helper JS file that loads the JS functions from separate file by fetching the names listed in a plugins.txt file inside /plugins.
 The helper JS gives back an array of JS functions.
 This array is looped in a foreach, then every element is given the DOM tree of an HTML to run its checks on.
-We're only suuporting one HTML file per run right now.
+We're only supporting one HTML file per run right now.

 - There's a /run.sh file which hardcodes an experimental command line argument required for node.js to run our JS files.

 - There's also a /test.sh which hardcodes a different command line argument for the same reason.

-- Every plugin lossley resembles one WCAG rule.
+- Every plugin loosely resembles one WCAG rule.
 We've simplified some violations in our checker.

 ## Delivered plugins: